selfcommunity/developers-doc/docs/apireference/v2/usermetadata/usermetadata.md

 #### Retrieve the user with custom fields

-Now retrieving a user will resturn also the custom fields
+Now retrieving a user will return also the custom fields

 [get a specific User](/docs/apireference/v2/user/get_a_specific_user)